 This installation must allow access to the front of the water heater and adequate clearance must be provided for servicing and operating this water heater.
-The water heater may be installed on either a combustible or non-combustible floor.
-If the water heater is to be installed directly on carpeting, it must be installed on top of a metal or wood panel extending beyond the full width and depth of the appliance by at least three (3) inches (7.6 cm) in any direction or, if the appliance is to be installed in an alcove or closet, the entire floor must be covered by the panel.
-The minimum clearances to combustibles for this water heater are: zero (0) inch (0 cm) from the sides and rear, five (5) inches (12.7 cm) from the front of the jacket, zero (0) inch (0 cm) from the yacket top.
+The water heater may be installed on either a combustible or noncombustible floor.
+If the water heater is to be installed directly on carpeting, it must be installed on top of a metal or wood panel extending beyond the full width and depth of the appliance by at least 3 in (7.6 cm) in any direction or, if the appliance is to be installed in an alcove or closet, the entire floor must be covered by the panel.
+The minimum clearances to combustibles for this water heater are: 0 in (0 cm) from the sides and rear, 5 in (12.7 cm) from the front of the jacket, 0 in (0 cm) from the vent connector and 15 in (38.1 cm) from the jacket top.
 Increased distances provide greater clearances for servicing.